-Douglas fir is one of a group of conifers that are 'wilding' in parts of New Zealand and rapidly invading high country land, costing millions a year to control.
-It can produce 20,000 wind-spread seeds per tree every year, and seed can remain viable for years.
-Wilding species such as Douglas fir can change landscapes completely, threatening fragile grassland and herbfield ecosystems.
+Rapidly invades high country land, costing millions a year to control.
+Produces up to 20,000 wind-spread seeds per tree every year, and seed can remain viable for years.
+Can change landscapes completely, threatening fragile grassland and herbfield ecosystems.

 How does it spread?

 Seed is spread by wind in autumn and winter, with seedlings establishing most readily on well lit sheltered sites where there is no competition from other vegetation.
 Seldom spreads onto land where vegetation cover is dense.